 Who Suffers From Costochondritis?

-You could be young, old, fit, unfit, healthy, or unhealthy and you might still get costochondritis.
-Any age group and any gender can be affected by this condition.
-However, women are more prone to suffer from this condition compared to men, and costochondritis is a common cause of chest pain in children between 10 to 21 years of age.
+Costochondritis has also been seen as a common cause of chest pain in children between 10 to 21 years of age.
 To date, there is no conclusive research that tells us why certain people get this condition, especially if they haven't performed any physical activities that are known to cause this condition.

 People who suffer from costochondritis often find that sudden movement, coughing, or sneezing after suffering from the flu can cause this condition to flare up.
 Sometimes, certain forms of exercise or physical activity can aggravate the pain.

-In the long-run, it's important to make lifestyle changes in order to reduce the pain associated with this condition.
+In the long run, it's important to make lifestyle changes in order to reduce the pain associated with this condition.
 Costochondritis affects all aspects of your life, and sometimes even the most active people can be impacted by this condition.

 When one learns that they have costochondritis, they often find it bewildering—how on earth they could get this condition?
 It often seems to appear out of nowhere.
-In addition, when you first start suffering from the symptoms of costochondritis, you might confuse them for other being symptoms of other conditions, such as heart problems.
+In addition, when you first start suffering from the symptoms of costochondritis, you might confuse them for other symptoms of other conditions, such as heart problems.

 Costochondritis Is Different for Everybody

 Costochondritis is a very painful condition.
 The first flare-up will be very severe and extremely scary.
-Anyone who has experienced chest pain knows that is can be very painful and extremely uncomfortable.
+Anyone who has experienced chest pain knows that it can be very painful and extremely uncomfortable.
 I initially had flu-like symptoms along with chest pain.
 I couldn't eat and had difficulty breathing.
 Luckily, I got diagnosed pretty early on, which is not always the case.

 Because of its symptoms, you might initially suspect that the pain could be due to a heart condition and not costochondritis.
 Many of us will suspect that we are having heart problems because the pain occurs in the same area.
 That is why it is important to get it checked immediately.
 If you experience any pain in and around the chest area, you should always be seen by a doctor in case it is a problem with your heart.